MACHINES THAT DRIVE SUCCESS

 To design a complicated process is simple, but to design a simple process takes a lot of effort.
 Leonardo da Vinci said: “Simplicity is the ultimate sophistication”.
 At Roff Milling, we like simple designs that deliver good results.

 Why is this important to make a good mill?
-Well, there is no use in having a complicated mill, like many European mills, where you need to employ a highly skilled miller to operate a low-capacity machine.
+Well, there is no use in having a complicated mill where you need to employ a highly skilled miller to operate a low-capacity machine.
 Low capacity in this case is anything up to 120 tons per day.
 Roff Milling puts in the effort to keep the process simple, while focusing on maintaining the highest standard of quality, extraction rates and other important aspects in a mill.

 1.4 Availability of spare parts